-The Michigan University is offering a CEW+ scholarship for international students.
-Approximately 45 scholarships are awarded annually ranging from $1,000 to $10,000, with some larger scholarship awards given.
+The Michigan University is offering a CEW+ funding for international students.
+Approximately 45 opportunities are awarded annually ranging from $1,000 to $10,000, with some larger Awards given.

-CEW+ Scholarship applicants must be attending the University of Michigan (Ann Arbor, Flint, or Dearborn campuses) during the year for which the scholarship is awarded.
+CEW+ Scholarship applicants must be attending the University of Michigan (Ann Arbor, Flint, or Dearborn campuses) during the year for which The grant is awarded.

-The CEW+ Scholarship Program, which today serves women and nontraditional students, was established in 1970 to honour the academic performance and potential of women whose education has been interrupted and to commemorate the one-hundredth anniversary of the admission of women to the University of Michigan.
+The CEW+ program, which today serves women and nontraditional students, was established in 1970 to honour the academic performance and potential of women whose education has been interrupted and to commemorate the one-hundredth anniversary of the admission of women to the University of Michigan.

 - Applications Deadline: March 5, 2019

-- Course Level: Scholarship is available to study undergraduate and graduate program
+- Course Level: award is available to study undergraduate and graduate program

-- Study Subject: Scholarship is available for all subjects.
+- Study Subject: award is available for all subjects.

 - Scholarship Award: 1) The award can be used for any semesters during the upcoming academic year (FA/WI/ SP/SU).